groot-mg/identity-service/README.md

 Some clients are loaded via config as well:

 - `groot-mg-web-app`: to be used on frontend with `PKCE` for user authentication
-- `groot-mg-identity-service`: the `identity-service` has an endpoint to create users and an endpoint to log in with `username` and `password`, it is only for study proposal.
+- `groot-mg-identity-app`: the `identity-service` has an endpoint to create users and an endpoint to log in with `username` and `password`, it is only for study proposal.
 - `groot-mg-backend`: Used on the resource-servers to validate user's tokens and user's roles to allow or block access to certain resources/endpoints.